Hurricane Pamela forecast to intensify before striking Mexico on Wednesday

 The first rounds of rainfall will cross the Rio Grande as early as Tuesday afternoon and evening as moisture precedes the storm; the actual remnants from Pamela will make it into Texas by late Wednesday into Thursday.

-Cities like San Antonio and Austin, which could get in on the initial rounds of rain, may tally two to four inches of precipitation, but a more concentrated band of three to six inches with sporadic greater amounts may snarl areas such as Dallas, Fort Worth and parts of the Interstate 35 corridor.
+Cities such as San Antonio and Austin, which could get in on the initial rounds of rain, may tally two to four inches of precipitation, but a more concentrated band of three to six inches with sporadic greater amounts may snarl areas such as Dallas-Fort Worth and parts of the Interstate 35 corridor.
 Rainfall rates in the torrential tropical downpours may top an inch per hour.

 There’s also a nonzero risk of an isolated tornado thanks to the leftover spin associated with what by then will be Pamela’s remnants.